Crystal Palace vs Stoke City U23 - Match Centre - Crystal Palace F.C.

 attempt blocked

 Attempt blocked.
-Robert Street (Crystal Palace PL2) right footed shot from the right side of the box is blocked.
+Kian Flanagan (Crystal Palace PL2) right footed shot from the left side of the box is blocked.
+Assisted by Malachi Boateng.

-Attempt saved.
-Douglas James-Taylor (Stoke City PL2) right footed shot from outside the box is saved in the bottom right corner.
-Assisted by D'Margio Wright-Phillips.

 60'